O'Halloran Hill

 PROFILE FAQ

-O'Halloran Hill has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+O'Halloran Hill has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 6 projects that are likely to impact the area.
-Notable projects include the Happy Valley Reservoir Reserve Access Project, Zero Cost Energy Future - Happy Valley Reservoir Solar Project, Happy Valley Drive Intersections Planning Study, and Southern Expressway Duplication.
-The following list details those projects that are most relevant.
+AreaSearch has identified six projects that could impact the local area.
+Key projects include: Happy Valley Reservoir Reserve Access Project, Zero Cost Energy Future - Happy Valley Reservoir Solar Project, Happy Valley Drive Intersections Planning Study, and Southern Expressway Duplication.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.